itsumma/textarena/docs/plugins.md

         icon
     </td>
     <td>
-        The icon of the plugin that is displayed in the bars.
-Can be text or svg.
+        HTML that defines how the element will be displayed in the bars.
     </td>
 </tr>
 <tr>